Hepatitis C Treatment Time

 This post explains why many health insurance companies and national health services are going for the treatment time of 8 weeks rather than the more successful treatment time of 12 weeks.
 It’s not because a shorter Hep C treatment time is the best treatment option for the patient with hepatitis C…. it is because it is the best financial option for the Hep C treatment provider.

-If your health insurance or health care provider offers you 8 weeks treatment of course you should take it, but seriously consider backing the 8 weeks treatment up with at least an extra 4 weeks treatment using a generic equivalent.
+If your health insurance or health care provider offers you 8 weeks treatment of course you should take it, but seriously consider backing the 8 weeks treatment up with at least an extra 4 weeks treatment using affordable equivalent.
 Look at it this way.
 If my maths is correct 8 weeks treatment means about 1 in about 25 people will relapse.
 12 weeks treatment means about one in about 40 will relapse.
 In other words by treating your Hepatitis C for the extra 4 weeks you almost double your chance of not relapsing.

 Sixteen weeks treatment is better than 12 weeks treatment but not by a huge amount.
 However it still improves your chance of a 100% cure.